HewlettPackard/oneview-sdk-ruby/examples/README.md

 ## Image Streamer

-To test-run the examples for Image Streamer, please:
+To run the examples for Image Streamer, please:
   1. `cd` into this examples directory, then copy the `_client_i3s.rb.example` file to a new file named `_client_i3s.rb`;
   2. Modify it by inserting your authentication token, ssl_enabled flag, and anything else your environment requires.
 The options are commented in the `_client_i3s.rb.example` file;
   3. Run `ruby image-streamer/api300/<example_file>.rb`

+## Concurrent Execution

+Some of the tasks that can be performed using this library take quite a bit of time; after all, we *are* dealing with physical infrastructure.
+Although this library doesn't provide special options to run tasks concurrently, there are ways to do this natively with Ruby.
+To see some examples of how this can be done, take a look at the [concurrent_execution.rb](concurrent_execution.rb) file.